Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

-The aim of this section is to suggest improvements on errors identification in the classification of datapoints, using the gender attribute as an illustrative case.
-We suggest the extension of classification with dimensions of completeness, consistency and timeliness and then return to Cleanlab to illustrate how this extension could be practically implemented.
+We thus indicate them as potential candidates to be implemented in the context of bias mitigation strategies.
+In particular, we argue that, as data are characterized by evolution over time, the timeliness dimension \cite{DBLP:books/sp/dcsa/Batini06} can be taken as basis for other categories of data quality.
+We aim at suggesting improvements on errors identification in the classification of datapoints, using the gender attribute as an illustrative case.
+We thus suggest the extension of classification with dimensions of completeness, consistency and timeliness and then return to Cleanlab to illustrate how this extension could be practically implemented.